Academic Positions

 Note: King’s Academy seeks faculty members who can coach sports such as soccer, basketball, volleyball, tennis, swimming and weight training as well as lead co-curricular activities such as publications, MUN, debate, drama and yoga.

-- Up to five credits per semester
+- Teach up to five credits per semester

-- After school co-curriculars each semester
+- After-school co-curriculars each semester

 - Supervisory and committee responsibilities